Photo: John Phelan / Wikimedia Commons / CC BY-SA 3.0

 Why Weymouth Families Choose the Law Office of Jason Cullen

-Weymouth is one of the oldest and most established communities on the South Shore, with roots going back to 1622.
-Generations of families have built their lives here, raising children, buying homes, and putting down roots in a town that still feels like a community even as it has grown into one of the largest on the South Shore.
+Weymouth is one of the oldest communities on the South Shore, with roots going back to 1622.
+Families here have been building lives in this town for generations, buying homes, raising children, and putting down roots in a place that still feels like a real community.

 How I Help